ndiesslin/portfolio-gatsby/content/blog/mjml-vs-foundation-for-emails/index.md

 ```

 ## Conclusion
 In conclusion, MJML and Foundation for Emails both provide an easier user experience for developers when creating HTML emails.
 MJML really proves to have the most flexibility and a larger feature set.
 MJML also has the IDE which is super beneficial to building emails fast.
-We would really recommend checking them both out to find which works best for you and your team.
+I would really recommend checking them both out to find which works best for you and your team.

 ## Pro/Con List: